Quantco/datajudge/docs/source/examples/example_twitch.rst

 Now let's write an actual specification, expressing our expectations against the data.
-First, we need to make sure a connection to databse can be established at test execution time.
-How this is done exactly depends on how you set up your databse.
+First, we need to make sure a connection to database can be established at test execution time.
+How this is done exactly depends on how you set up your database.
 When using our default setup with running ``./start_postgres.sh``, this would look as follows:

 .. code-block:: python